govindKAG/vim-notes/vim notes.md

 - gq{motion} formats the selection according to the formatexpr, for insantce you can map autopep8 as formatexpr for python files and gq can be used to pep8-ify a seleciton.

+- ctrl + c puts you in normal mode when in insert mode.

+- always use set so=999.
+Keeps the cursorline centered at all times.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.